-Associate Professor Hadrian Djajadikerta Associate Dean Research School of Business and Law Regions are challenged with a reduction in labour supply (drift or rush to cities) and a loss of professionals in regional centres and, the creation of new jobs mainly in the unskilled or semiskilled categories leading to a loss of diversity and value-added economic and social activity in regions.
-To develop the capacity of regions to withstand shocks and create a resilient development, one approach could be an agri-food strategy that builds the capacity of local producers to expand their produce to wider markets and offer specialised products within a tourism context.
+Regions are challenged with a reduction in labour supply (drift or rush to cities) and a loss of professionals in regional centres and, the creation of new jobs mainly in the unskilled or semi-skilled categories leading to a loss of diversity and value-added economic and social activity in regions.

+A plan for developing the capacity of regions to withstand shocks and create a resilient development approach could be an agri-food strategy that builds the capacity of local producers to expand their produce to wider markets and offer specialised products within a tourism context.
+Local producers and consumers within a region may benefit from the establishment of a local food strategy in the context of the concept of sustainable development through regional food.

 Clusters of allied, connected activities are explored as a way to kick-start and/or foster regional development through agri-food.
 Where it is possible to establish a cluster by identifying anchor activity (such as local food production), attracting firms to locate in a cluster (framework policies) and participate in cluster activities (network effects); it is argued positive effects spread to the whole region (spillover effects): including job creation, higher purchasing power and other benefits of increased economic activity.

 This presentation highlights the potential of Western Australia to benefit from an agri-food strategy that links food production, farms, local cuisine and tourism.